-If you need more information you can check NRWT on our website or contact the Non-resident Centre.
+If you need more information you can check NRWT on our website or contact us.

 Use the "other countries" rates on the IR 290 if:

 - the country you live in isn't on the list

 - you don't know your country of residence

 - you have no country of residence.